 Those who are struggling with a more moderate addiction or those who have already successfully finished a residential program or partial hospitalization may be a good fit for an outpatient treatment program.
 In this program, patients will visit the facility for 10 to 20 hours during the week.

 It may be difficult to choose the treatment program or the facility that is right for you.
 Numerous individuals will consider a national network of rehabilitation facilities with a good success rate and a positive reputation.
-The Recovery Village is an example of such a network.

 Seeking addiction treatment can feel overwhelming.
 We know the struggle, which is why we're uniquely qualified to help.